 Rituals of Nyepi

 First, The Melasti Ritual is performed on 3-4 previous days.
 It is dedicated to Sanghyang Widhi Wasa and is performed at the beach to respect them as the owner of The Land and Sea.
+At this day, Balinese people gather in a parade with gamelans, offerings and old family heirlooms.
 The ritual performed in Pura (Balinese temple) near the sea (Pura Segara) and meant to purify Arca, Pratima, and Pralingga (sacred objects) belongs to several temples, also to acquire sacred water from the sea.
+Other than that, this ceremony is also hoped to cleanse Bali and the whole world of bad spirits.

-Third, celebrations based on the four precepts of Catur Brata Penyepian.
+Third, Nyepi Day or “Day of Silence” celebrations based on the four precepts of Catur Brata Penyepian.

 - Amati Geni (no fire) in which the lighting of fires, the use of lighting or satisfying pleasurable human appetites, including the ‘fire’ caused by human anger, hate and other similar negative emotions.